-USS Chancellorsville Damage Control Drill
+USS Chancellorsville damage control drill

-230118-N-BN445-1014 PHILIPPINE SEA (Jan.
-18, 2023) Yeoman 1st Class Yanitza Borrero assists in an aircraft firefighting (ACFF) drill aboard the Ticonderoga-class guided-missile cruiser USS Chancellorsville (CG 62), in the Philippine Sea, Jan 18.
-Chancellorsville is assigned to Commander, Task Force 70/Carrier Strike Group 5 underway preforming routine operations in support of a free and open Indo-Pacific.
+230121-N-BN445-1084 PHILIPPINE SEA (Jan.
+21, 2023) Sailors participate in a fire fighting drill aboard the Ticonderoga-class guided-missile cruiser USS Chancellorsville (CG 62) in the Philippine Sea, Jan.
+21. Chancellorsville is assigned to Commander, Task Force 70/Carrier Strike Group 5 underway preforming routine operations in support of a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Zachary Grooman)

 |Date Taken: